The AI Marketing Playbook 2026: What Actually Works

 How much should a mid-size B2B marketing team budget for AI tools in 2026?

-A realistic starting budget is 5 to 10 percent of your total martech spend for AI-specific tools and experimentation.
+There is no universal number.
+If you want a starting hypothesis, 5 to 10 percent of your total martech spend for AI-specific tools and experimentation is defensible.
 More important than budget size is budget discipline.
 Small experiments with clear success metrics beat large commitments to untested platforms every time.

 My Final Take